Go directly to:

 - Each plenary lecture lasts a total of 45 minutes, with approximately 30 minutes allocated for the presentation and the remaining 15 minutes for a Q&A session.

 - The presentations take place in the main hall, which is equipped with a sound system.
-Please report to the technical team at least 20 minutes before your session to receive a microphone and to check your presentation.
+Please report to the technical team at least 20 minutes before your session to receive a microphone and to review your presentation.

 Parallel sessions (abstract submissions)